-Use of the service increased from 389 work location requests the first year, reaching a record breaking 1,037,463 notifications in 2019, and dropping to 991,975 in 2020, due to impact from the global pandemic.
+Use of the service increased from 389 work location requests the first year, to a record breaking 1,046,498 notifications in 2021.

 The company can be reached using the national call before you dig number of 8-1-1 or through its toll free telephone number 800-242-1776 by anyone requesting location of underground lines prior to digging.
 The service is available 24 hours per day, every day of the year.
 Information is obtained from the person planning or scheduling excavation or demolition.
 In addition to phoning the call center, users with credentials that have passed the Web Ticket Entry training may enter their dig notices via our website www.paonecall.org .
 The collected data is referred to as a Work Location Request, ‘Dig Notice’ or ‘Ticket’.
 After creation of a dig notice, a ticket confirmation, which is a copy of the ticket, is sent to users and to callers who provide their email address or fax number.
 The emailed ticket confirmation includes a hyperlink to the map graphic of the work site.Whether the notice information is gathered by phone or entered via the web, it is disseminated to underground facility owner/operators via email, fax, XML, or Webview.
 Facility owners have the option to request voice relay to their emergency personnel outside normal business hours when requested.
 Additionally, for emergency tickets, facility owners may request to receive a text notification when an emergency ticket is sent to their designated receiving email address.
 The system accepts automated responses from facility operators and relays them to the excavator or designer through our KARL system.